-• Exam board: AQA
+Exam board: AQA A

 This is a two year course which is entirely assessed via two exams taken at the end of Year 11.
-Year 10 will see pupils study the beliefs and practices of both Christianity and Islam, which is assessed in the first exam.
-Year 11 allows us to study four ethical and philosophical topics which are assessed in the second exam.
+Year 11 allows pupils to study four ethical and philosophical topics which are assessed in the second exam.